 The Theatre School’s Bachelor of Fine Arts (BFA) degree in theatre technology trains students in the execution and realization of a designer’s vision.
-Theatre Technology majors collaborate with designers and other technicians to create the set, props, light, and sound for theatre and entertainment productions.
+Theatre Technology majors collaborate with designers and other artists and technicians to create the set, props, light, and sound for theatre and entertainment productions.

 Students learn from a distinguished and award-winning faculty of professional designers, artists, and technicians both in the classroom and through individual guidance and advising during production work.
-Students receive formal and informal feedback from faculty through portfolio presentations and exhibits of their work each year.

 Request InformationVisit The Theatre School

 The first year curriculum is taken in collaboration with other theatrical design and technology students and is an immersion into the culture of production and design.
 Students explore thinking metaphorically and abstractly with an appreciation of design and technology as an aesthetic distinct from other art forms.
 They take classes in basic construction and materials and begin a technical drawing progression.
 Students complete three production crew assignments in our production season.

 In the second year, students begin to focus on the specifics of construction and rigging scenery for the theatre.
 Students continue their technical drawing progression and complete elective coursework in other design or technical areas such as lighting or sound.
 Students work on productions in our public season throughout the year as carpenters, master carpenters, props artisans, and assistant technical directors.